massclown/HalfSwordTrainerMod/README.md

 Shooting is more accurate in first person view.

-The projectiles are currently hardcoded in the mod to account for scaling and speed adjustments:
+The projectiles are currently hardcoded in the mod to account for scaling, launch position and speed adjustments:

 * Your currently selected weapon from the Spawn menu (including current scale!)
-* small spear
+* 0.5x scaled spear
-* small pitchfork
+* 0.5x scaled pitchfork
 * dagger
 * small axe
 * mallet
 * stool
 * buckler

-### Other good things
+## Other good things

 * UE4SS also enables the Unreal Engine console, which can be shown by pressing `F10` or `@`.
 It is useful to change video settings that are not exposed in Half Sword original UI.
     * When you know which settings you like, you can save then in the game's `.ini` files in